ingogriebsch/spring-hateoas-siren/README.md

 The latest RELEASE version is available through [Maven Central][].

-The latest SNPASHOT version is available [here][Sonatype Snapshots Repository].
+The latest SNPASHOT version is available through the [Sonatype Snapshots Repository][].

 ## Examples
 A collection of examples that showcase how to use the features provided by the library can be found [here][Spring HATEOAS Siren Samples].